tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ###  The Session Hash

-[TODO: Server configuration]

 When a handshake takes place, we define

-       session_hash = Hash(handshake_messages)
+       session_hash = Hash(
+                           Hash(handshake_messages),
+                           Hash(configuration)
+                          )

+handshake_messages
-where "handshake_messages" refers to all handshake messages sent or received, starting at ClientHello up to the present time, with the exception of the Finished message, including the type and length fields of the handshake messages.
+: All handshake messages sent or received, starting at ClientHello up to the present time, with the exception of the Finished message, including the type and length fields of the handshake messages.
 This is the concatenation of all the exchanged Handshake structures.

+configuration
+: When the known_configuration extension is in use ({{known-configuration-extension}}, this contains the concatenation of the ServerConfiguration and Certificate messages from the handshake where the configuration was established.
+Note that this requires the client and server to memorize these values.
+{:br }

-For concreteness, at the point where the handshake master secret is derived, the session hash includes the ClientHello, ServerHello, and ServerKeyShare, and HelloRetryRequest (if any) (though see [https://github.com/tlswg/tls13-spec/issues/104]).
+For concreteness, at the point where the handshake master secret is derived, handshake_messages includes the ClientHello, ServerHello, and ServerKeyShare, and HelloRetryRequest (if any) (though see [https://github.com/tlswg/tls13-spec/issues/104]).
 At the point where the master secret is derived, it includes every